freekrai/jolt-skeleton/README.md

 Edit config.ini with your configuration settings, and that's it!
 Now go build something cool.

+## Built-in server

+With PHP 5.4 and up, we have a built-in web server, this is handy for local development.

+You can run your new app locally using the following command in the terminal:

+	php -S localhost:8888 server.php

+This will route all processes through the server.php file, which whill then treat this the same as if it was on a web server.
+This lets you handle local development nicely.

 ## Structure

 The Twilio Skeleton Application comes complete with a few pieces already in place.